Progress Report

 1. Outline of the project

-2. To lead the realization of ultra-early precision medicine through medical intervention in the pre-disease states.
+3. Social implementation of ultra-early medical intervention during the pre-disease states.

 2. Outcome so far